 4. Approximating if...else

 There is no equivalent to the regular programming 'else' statement in FlightGear conditions; instead, each condition separately must take the others into account.
-For example, the equivalent of in FlightGear conditions is and then

-'''

-if (x == 3) ... else if (y == 5) ... else ...
+For example, the equivalent of if (x == 3) ... else if (y == 5) ... else ...

-'''